IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 **Note**: IdenTrust does not Issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless IdenTrust performs separate validations for each of those other FQDNs using authorized methods.
 This method is not suitable for validating Wildcard Domain Names.

+This validation method is equivalent to the [TLS BR validation method in section 3.2.2.4.18.](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#322418-agreed-upon-change-to-website-v2)

 #### **3.2.2.5 Authentication for an IP Address**

 IdenTrust as the Issuing CA shall confirm that before Issuance, it has validated each IP Address listed in the Certificate Application using at least one of the methods specified in this section.